-- Green Roofing System:

-- o Economic Benefits:
+- Economic Benefits:

-- If constructed correctly, this type of roofing system may last longer than the original design resulting in savings on replacement/maintenance costs.
+- o If constructed correctly, this type of roofing system may last longer than the original design resulting in savings on replacement/maintenance costs.

-- Potential savings on heating and cooling costs.
+- o Potential savings on heating and cooling costs.

-- Reduces storm water runoff.
+- o Reduces storm water runoff.

 - Sound Isolation Benefits:

 - Soil and plants can insulate sounds from the mechanical systems located on the roof.

-- Green roofing systems with a substrate layer up to 20 cm can reduce sound by 46-50 decibels.\
+- Green roofing systems with a substrate layer up to 20 cm can reduce sound by 46-50 decibels.

-- o Financial Benefits:
+- Financial Benefits:

 - Increases the buildings value.

-- PV Roofing System:

-- Reduce cost energy for the building.